-One thing I’ve learned in 9 years of being an entrepreneur: I’m a horrible boss.
+One thing I’ve learned in the years of being an entrepreneur: I’m a horrible boss.

 I’m a great leader, I can instill Vision and confidence and trust like no other.
 I’m amazing with brainstorming, problem solving, branding and marketing.

 But when it comes to managing people, I stink.